Figurative and portraits

 Like society’s little quirks,

-I created this piece in 2019 when reflecting on the strength and resilience of the first people of Australia.
+I created this piece when reflecting on the strength and resilience of the first people of Australia.

 Each year on Thanksgiving, the Indigenous Peoples Sunrise Ceremony, aka Unthanksgiving, takes place on Alcatraz.
 I sketched this image while thinking about the 1969 occupation of Alcatraz by the Indians of All Tribes, who wanted to build a community, spiritual, and ecological centre on Alcatraz, for and overseen by Native people.
 They occupied Alcatraz for 19 months - which at the time was unused surplus land.
 For a while, hundreds of people lived on the island.
 Although the government denied the occupiers’ proposal, their protest contributed to the end of the harmful termination laws and inspired further protests across the Americas.